simonedavico/friendo/README.md

 ## Friendo

 A small React Native app that shows a list of friends and a list of todos for each friend.
 Written with TypeScript.

+If you want a preview of the app, you can take a look at the [screenshots](./screenshots).

 ### Setting up development environment